gdsbook/book/notebooks/04_spatial_weights.md

 [^regions]: Usually, this list will have some relation to the spatial configuration of the data but, technically speaking, all one needs to create block weights is a list of memberships.

+## Next Steps

+For additional reading and further information on the topic of networks and spatial weights matrices, consider Chapter 3 of Anselin and Rey, *Modern Spatial Econometrics in Practice: A Guide to GeoDa, GeoDaSpace, and PySAL*.
+Further, for more general thinking on networks in geography, consider:

+Uitermark, Justus and Michiel van Meeteren.
+2021.
+"Geographcial Network Analysis." *Tijdschrift voor economische en sociale geografie* 112: 337-350.